jamiejliu/homework_6b/README.md

-HOMEWORK 6A README FILE
+HOMEWORK 6B README FILE

-For homework 6a, my website is able to schedule & save appointments.
+For homework 6b, my website is able to cancel appointments from the Appointment page.

-You can schedule appointments either from the home page or the appointments tab.
+WEBSITE INSTRUCTIONS
+From the home page, index.html, you can schedule a new appointment.
+You may also navigate to the Appointments page to schedule an appointment.

 After scheduling a new appointment, you will see a confirmation page with the appointment details.

-To use the project, begin with the index.html file to enter the home page.
-Then, use the button on the homepage to schedule an appointment or navigate to the Appointments page to view any existing appointments or schedule a new appointment.
+On the appointments page, you will see upcoming appointments in more detail and have to ability to cancel them.

-In the future, you will be able to manage your appointments from the appointments tab.
-Please note that I have not built out that functionality yet.
-I also have not built out the lab results or forms pages yet.
-I have not yet linked the "Upcoming Appointments" table on the home page to the upcoming appointments, but in the future, those dates and details will update accordingly.
+In the future, I will link the "Upcoming Appointments" table on the home page to the savedd appointments in memory, so those dates and details will update accordingly.